n the face of it, the Covid-19 pandemic has little in common with the Potato Famine that devastated the Irish population in the 1840s.

 So then why did the blight cause such devastation to Ireland; and why was that devastation not in the history of these other nations?

 The answer speaks to two of the aspects of the Covid-19 crisis that we have all been watching unfold these past months.
 The first is poverty.

-In the 18th century much of Ireland was owned by an aristocracy of English and Anglo-Irish landlords, many of whom were absent and while their families had held on to these vast estates for centuries.
+In the 18th century much of Ireland was owned by an aristocracy of English and Anglo-Irish landlords, many of whom were absent while their families had held on to these vast estates for centuries.

-Much of these great estates were rented out in small parcals of land to the indigenous Irish population; a single field might have strips of land allotted to many Irish families, all toiling to eke out a subsistence living.
+Much of these great estates were rented out in small parcels of land to the indigenous Irish population; a single field might have strips of land allotted to many Irish families, all toiling to eke out a subsistence living.